QingZ11/nebula-website/content/en/posts/review-on-graph-databases/index.md

 Broadly speaking, applications can interact with JanusGraph in two ways:

 - Embed JanusGraph inside the application executing [Gremlin](https://tinkerpop.apache.org/docs/3.4.4/reference#graph-traversal-steps) queries directly against the graph within the same JVM.
-Query execution, JanusGraph's caches, and transaction handling all happen in the same JVM as the application while data retrieval from the storage backend may be local or remote.<br />
+Query execution, JanusGraph's caches, and transaction handling all happen in the same JVM as the application while data retrieval from the storage backend may be local or remote.

 - Interact with a local or remote JanusGraph instance by submitting Gremlin queries to the server.
 JanusGraph natively supports the Gremlin Server component of the [Apache TinkerPop](https://tinkerpop.apache.org/) stack.

 ![review05](https://user-images.githubusercontent.com/38887077/78017571-0c24ca80-737f-11ea-970e-2f579546d7fc.png)